 LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

-To screen for and diagnose a hepatitis C virus (HCV) infection and to monitor treatment of the infection
+To screen for and diagnose a hepatitis C virus (HCV) infection; to guide and monitor treatment of the infection

-For diagnosis: when you may have been exposed to the hepatitis C virus, such as through contact with infected blood, or have symptoms associated with liver disease
+For diagnosis: when you may have been exposed to the hepatitis C virus, such as through injection drug use, or when you have signs and symptoms associated with liver disease

-While HCV is not as contagious as hepatitis B, there is currently no vaccine to prevent infection.
-Hepatitis C infection is a common cause of chronic liver disease in North America.
-The Centers for Disease Control and Prevention (CDC) estimates that there were approximately 30,500 cases of acute hepatitis C in the U.S. in 2014 and that there are 2.7 to 3.9 million people in the U.S. living with chronic hepatitis C.
+The Centers for Disease Control and Prevention (CDC) estimates that there were approximately 44,700 cases of acute hepatitis C in the U.S. in 2017 and that there are 2.4 million people in the U.S. living with chronic hepatitis C. Many of these people don't know they are infected.
+The only way to know is to get tested for hepatitis C.

-The HCV antibody test may be performed as part of an acute viral hepatitis panel to determine which of the most common hepatitis viruses is causing a person's symptoms.
+The HCV antibody test may be performed as part of an acute viral hepatitis panel to determine which of the most common hepatitis viruses is causing your symptoms.

 *The blood supply has been monitored in the U.S. since 1992, and any units of blood that test positive for HCV are rejected for use in another person.
 The current risk of HCV infection from transfused blood is about one case per two million transfused units.

-HCV antibody testing may be done when someone has abnormal results on a liver panel, for example, or signs and symptoms associated with hepatitis.
+HCV antibody testing may be done when you have abnormal results on a liver panel or signs and symptoms associated with hepatitis and/or liver damage.
 In these cases, it may be done as part of an acute hepatitis panel.
-Most people newly infected with HCV have no symptoms or ones that are so mild that they rarely prompt a person to visit a healthcare provider and get tested for HCV.
-However, about 10-20% of people may experience signs and symptoms such as fatigue, pain in the abdominal area, decreased appetite, and jaundice.
+Most people newly infected with HCV have no symptoms or symptoms that are so mild that they rarely prompt a visit to a healthcare provider to get tested for HCV.
+However, about 10-20% of people may experience signs and symptoms such as:

 An HCV antibody test is typically reported as "positive" or "negative."

-Results of HCV viral load testing are reported as a number if virus is present.
+Results of HCV viral load testing are reported as a number of virus copies present.
 If no virus is present or if the amount of virus is too low to detect, the result is often reported as "negative" or "not detected."

-The results of the HCV genotype test identifies which strain of HCV the person has and helps guide the selection and the length of treatment.
-Treatments may differ depending on a variety of factors, including HCV genotype and the health of the person's liver.
+The result of your HCV genotype test identifies which strain of HCV you have and helps guide the selection and the length of your treatment.
+Treatments may differ depending on a variety of factors, including HCV genotype and the health of your liver.

 Hepatitis C often leads to chronic hepatitis, which can progress to cirrhosis and liver cancer (hepatocellular carcinoma).
 Early detection of the virus can alert your healthcare provider to follow your liver function more closely than usual and to treat you if you are chronically infected.

-Yes.
 There are several drugs that can be used to treat HCV infection.
 Most commonly, a combination of drugs is used, and new drugs are under development.
 Before 2000, chronic HCV was curable in only 10% of cases.
-Now, treatments for HCV can cure over 90% of those detected before late complications occur, but even those with advanced liver disease often respond to treatment.
+Now, treatments for HCV can cure over 90% of people with hepatitis C before late complications occur, but even those with advanced liver disease often respond to treatment.
 This increases the opportunity to intervene early and prevent HCV-associated deaths.

 There is an FDA-approved test kit available for collecting samples to send to a laboratory for testing.
 Confidential test results are provided over the telephone.
 You cannot actually perform the test yourself at home.